 Note:Tile size assumed to be 0.20 X 0.22; GFILL8 location (Xg, Yg)=(253.82, 413.28)

-The experimental design has both gate array spare cells and standard spare cells inserted.
-In the placement shown in the Figure 3, the gate array spare cells are highlighted in green and the standard spare cells are highlighted in red.
-It shows, there are much more gate array spare cells distribution than standard spare cells.
-Also one gate array cell can be used as any functional cell as long as it has the same or more number of tiles than the gate array functional cell.
-So gate array spare cells ECO is much more easier to accomplish than standard spare cells.
+In the experimental design, both gate array spare cells and standard spare cells are inserted.
+The placement shown in Figure 3 highlights the gate array spare cells in green and the standard spare cells in red.
+It is clear from the figure that there are many more gate array spare cells distributed throughout the design than standard spare cells.
+Additionally, a gate array cell can be used as any functional cell as long as it has the same or more number of tiles than the gate array functional cell.
+This means that performing ECO using gate array spare cells is much easier than with standard spare cells.

 Figure 3: Gate Array Spare Cells vs Standard Spare Cells Distribution